UCLA-VAST/recut/README.md

 from Recut's base directory you should enter the nix-shell where an isolated development environment is downloaded and loaded for you which includes cmake and all other dependencies needed for development.

 #### Internal notes

 If you are on CDSC's n1 host, you will need to change the name of the generated file specified by `#define INTERVAL_BASE ...` to something new by changing it in `src/config.hpp`.
 For performance reasons, Recut creates this pregenerated file with name defined by `INTERVAL_BASE`, in the `/tmp/` directory in your temporary filesystem.
 After installation, recut will use this file at runtime.

 Additionally, if image reading capabilities are turned on via the Cmake USE_MCP3D variable, then for testing purposes a set of sample `test_images/` will be pregenerated before running any other tests, see the Image reading with MCP3D section for details.

+Note the binary file for image reading is currently turned off in CMakeLists by default.

 ## Usage